JMORK85/amazon-s3-website/README.md

 <br />
 <h2>Bucket Endpoints</h2>

 - <b>Once static website is enabled, S3 produces a bucket endpoint URL which is the location on the internet that allows public access.
 When I first visited the bucket endpoint URL I observed/received an access denied 403 forbidden exception message.
-The reason for this error was due to my objects in my S3 bucket being set to private (by default) when I initially uploaded them.</b>
+The reason for this error was due to the objects in my S3 bucket being set to private (by default) when I initially uploaded them.</b>

 <img src="https://i.imgur.com/8vVGSHn.png"/>